dzou/halite3/README.md

 # CowZow Halite AI

 This is my AI for the Halite 3 competition (https://halite.io/).
+It was [rank 13 out of 4014 competitors](https://2018.halite.io/programming-competition-leaderboard).

 ## Build Instructions